 Multiple Choice

-Have you discovered a model limitation that was not documented in its model card?
+Have you ever discovered a model limitation that was not documented in its model card?

 Yes